share-extras/content-expiration/README.txt

 owner.

-To allow expiration dates to be set automatically based on a simple policy, a custom aspect named Lifecycle Status is supplied in a custom model.
+To allow expiration dates to be set automatically based on a simple policy, a custom aspect named Validity is supplied in a custom model.
 The aspect specifies a Validity Period property, which defines how long a content item should be considered valid for before a further review is necessary.